doubleblindforscam2021/charmfl/README.md

 ## Main features
 - Run the Fault Localization
 - Clear the results from the memory
-- View the list of suspicious elements
+- View the hierarchical list of suspicious elements
+- Tranfsorm statement to method and class coverage

 ## How to use